loudrxiv/loudrxiv.github.io/content/info.md

 ---
-title: "Other things to checkout"
+title: "more things to look at"
 date: 2025-05-30
 draft: false
 ---